Requirements for the Major and Minor in Applied Math and Statistics (AMS)

 The combined B.S./M.P.H. program allows students with superior academic records to use up to 12 graduate credits toward both the B.S. in Applied Mathematics and Statistics and the M.A. in Public Health degree requirements, thus reducing the normal time required to complete both programs to five years (ten semesters).
 For detailed program requirements, please refer to the Graduate Bulletin or contact the undergraduate program director in Department of Applied Mathematics and Statistics or graduate studies director in the Department of Public Health.

 The minor in Applied Mathematics and Statistics is designed for students who take a limited amount of mathematics in their major.
 The AMS minor must include at least 18 credits in courses that are not used to satisfy the requirements of the student's primary major; therefore, students in majors requiring a substantial amount of mathematics may find that a double major with AMS requires fewer credits.
+Admission to the minor is competitive and contingent upon program capacity.

 A. Calculus: AMS 151, AMS 161 (See Note)